gudnuf/bolt12-prism/README.md

 ## Show a Prism

 Ok cool, you have some prism_ids.
 Now use `prism-show` to view the prism definition.
+This document specifies the POLICY of the prism.

 `prism-show -k prism_id="prism-demo1"`